-Upscale restaurants and a wide range of elegant office buildings make Soho one of the most modern neighbourhoods in London.
-You can’t walk a metre without stumbling across another ultra-chic restaurant or club.
+Upscale restaurants and a wide range of elegant office buildings make Soho one of the most modern neighborhoods in London.
+You can’t walk a meter without stumbling across another ultra-chic restaurant or club.

-Soho is also the centre of London’s media world.
+Soho is also the center of London’s media world.
 So chances are you’ll spot a celebrity or two here as well.

 London Borough: Greenwich

-Some of London’s most diverse and fascinating tourist attractions are found in the Greenwich neighbourhood.
+Some of London’s most diverse and fascinating tourist attractions are found in the Greenwich neighborhood.